Christoph-Knoll/SimpleJPA/README.md

 # SimpleJPA
-JPA-Projectd used in DBI lessons.
+JPA-Project used in DBI lessons.